iampavangandhi/TheNodeCourse/04 Auth and Database/Assignment/README.md

 ## Task

-Lets add some feature in your last week's **Todo App**.
-Let's make a **Simple Login/Signup Database** Todo App
+Let's add some feature in your last week's **Todo App**.
+Let's make a **Simple Login/Signup Todo CRUD App with Database**

 ### Features

-- SignUp
+- Login/Signup
-- Login
+- Logout Option
-- Logout
+- Database Integration

+Use CSS for Styling the **Todo App**.
 You can use javascript methods for any type of manipulation.

 ### Solution: **[Soon]()**